Mobile Phone Radiation Protection: Phone Scam Overview

 If you receive an automated message or call from a telemarketer on your cell phone make sure to hang up and then report it.
 If you receive a call from someone stating that they'd like to offer you a way to protect yourself from cell phone radiation, you should also hang up.

 You can report annoying and law-breaking telemarketers to both the FCC and the FTC.
-You can also let others in your community know about phone scams and research unknown numbers with CallerSmart's reverse phone lookup app for iPhone and iPad.
+You can also let others in your community know about phone scams and research unknown numbers with CallerSmart's reverse phone lookup app for iPhone.

-If you don't have an iPhone or iPad, you can still search unknown numbers and leave your feedback on the numbers of scammers with our phone number tracer available on our website.
+If you don't have an iPhone, you can still search unknown numbers and leave your feedback on the numbers of scammers with our phone number tracer available on our website.